LIVING BY THE FAITH OF THE SON OF GOD

 21 To show partiality is not good, because for a piece of bread a man will transgress.

 The New Testament saints are also forbidden to treat people with partiality!

-If God abhors partiality and forbids the use of different standards or measures in our dealings with others, then we can be sure that there is no partiality with God, and that God will never use different standards or measures in His dealings with us.
+If God hates partiality and forbids the use of different standards or measures in our dealings with others, then we can be sure that there is no partiality with God and that God will never use different standards or measures in His dealings with us.

-It is simply our religious mindset that makes us think that God loves, favours, or blesses some believers more or less than others in Christ.
+It is simply our religious mindset that makes us think that God loves, favors, or blesses some believers more or less than others in Christ.